Frequently Asked Questions

 Students will utilize Blackboard to access course work.
 Visit our Blackboard FAQs page for more helpful tips.

-Course shells from the immediate past semester are kept active well into the ensuing semester for the convenience of students who need to finish incompletes.
-If you’ve hidden your courses or cannot locate your previous courses, write the instructor who taught the class and ask him/her to re-activate classes for you.
+Course shells from the most recent session usually remain open for a short period after the new session begins, to support students who need to complete incomplete coursework.
+If you’ve hidden your courses or can’t find your previous ones, contact the instructor who taught the class and ask them to reactivate the course for you.

 To apply for graduation, log into WPConnect >> Student Tab >> Header >> Graduation.
 Students completing their degree during Summer, MUST apply for the August graduation period.
 Graduation application deadlines are as follows: